 Note: we no longer teach the one day THERM course – this has been replaced by this interactive online course.

 Dave Edwards will lead a practical modelling exercise using the new designPH plug in for SketchUp.
-The session will cover some basic SketchUp concepts and work through inputting an example model in designPH.
+The first half of the session will cover some basic SketchUp concepts and the second half aims to work through inputting an example model in designPH.
 Delegates will need a basic knowledge on Sketchup and a suitable laptop for this session with the Sketchup and designPH installed. – We will provide a demo version for those who don’t have a copy of designPH already.
 Find out more here.

 Carbonlite Terms and Conditions

 - Registration fees for CarbonLite courses are payable in advance.
 AECB accept cheque and BACS payments.

 - Substitutions can be made at any time but the person taking the exam must have completed the whole course.
 Please notify email@example.com of any change in name.

 - More than one month before the course: Full refund less 10% administration fee.

 - More than one week before the course: 50% refund less 10% administration fee.